Intrinsic dimension: Introductory example

 Since the variation in f can be described by the single variable y1 its intrinsic dimension is one.

 For the case that f is constant, its intrinsic dimension is zero since no variable is needed to describe variation.
 For the general case, when the intrinsic dimension of the two-variable function f is neither zero or one, it is two.

 In the literature, functions which are of intrinsic dimension zero, one, or two are sometimes referred to as i0D, i1D or i2D, respectively.

-Formal definition for signals
+Signal processing

+In signal processing of multidimensional signals, the intrinsic dimension of the signal describes how many variables are needed to generate a good approximation of the signal.

 For an N-variable function f, the set of variables can be represented as an N-dimensional vector x: